GunawanAhmad/GunawanAhmad/README.md

 Hi i'm Gunawan Nur Ahmad, a passionate software developer from Indonesia.
 I take great care in the experience, architecture, and code quality of the things I build.

-I am also an open-source enthusiast.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

 - 💼 any freelance work? do reach, [email](mailto:gunawanfsdev@gmail.com) :)
 - 💬 ask me about anything, I am happy to help;